folio-org/okapi/doc/guide.md

 HTTP status 200 is returned with JSON content defined by schema [TenantModuleDescriptorList.json](../okapi-core/src/main/raml/TenantModuleDescriptorList.json)).

-All install jobs for a tenant can be retrieved with GET to `/_/proxy/tenants/tenant/install`.
+All install and upgrade jobs for a tenant can be retrieved with GET to `/_/proxy/tenants/tenant/install`.
 If successful, HTTP 200 is returned with JSON content defined by schema [InstallJobList.json](../okapi-core/src/main/raml/InstallJobList.json)).